zaratsian/SparkHBaseExample/README.md

 <h3>HBase Snapshot to Spark Example</h3>

 This project shows how to analyze an HBase Snapshot within Spark.
-Currently, there are a few different ways to process HBase Snapshots (using Hive, Spark, etc), but many of these methods do not enable granular analysis of timestamps and records at the variable-level.
-This example demonstrates how to filter an HBase snapshot based on timestamp within Spark, then write the results to RDD.
+Currently, there are a few different ways to process HBase Snapshots (using Hive, Spark, etc), but many of these methods do not enable granular analysis of put/update record timestamps at the variable-level.
+This example demonstrates how to filter an HBase snapshot based on timestamp within Spark, then write the RDD to HDFS.
 <br>
 <br>
 <b>Here's how to run this project:</b>